Meridiani Planum: Formation of today's sediments and embedded spherules

 The results of these transformations are still largely intact today.
 The main subsequent changes just affected the top layers of the Meridiani sediments (more below).

-Crater Degradation, Formation of Soils & Loose Spherules
+Crater degradation, formation of soils and loose spherules

 The period of rising and falling aquifer levels ceased, and no water flowed on Meridiani Planum thereafter.
 Although, when this happened is poorly understood.
 Estimates include around 3.5 billion years ago and about 3 billion years ago.
 The only water left at the plain was and is bound in rocks.

 Erosion with water flows in earlier eras was much faster than in this last (and present) arid epoch.